OSInside/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

 http://man7.org/linux/man-pages/man7/dracut.bootup.7.html

-To hook in a custom boot script into this workflow, it is necessary to provide a dracut module which is picked up by dracut when {kiwi} calls it.
+To hook in a custom boot script to this workflow, it is necessary to provide a dracut module that dracut picks when {kiwi} calls it.
 The module files can be provided either as a package or as part of the overlay directory in the image description.